 On top of teaching hours, you will also be expected to spend a number of hours each week studying independently, as well as studying in groups to prepare for any group assessments you may have.

-Assessments consist of essays of various types, portfolios, learning journals, group poster presentations and written exams.
-In the final year, building on work from your first two years, you undertake an independently researched dissertation, which you present at an internal Honours Conference.
+Assessments consist of essays of various types, portfolios, learning journals, group presentations and written exams.
+In the final year, building on work from your first two years, you undertake an independently researched dissertation, which you also present at an internal Honours Conference.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.